 Why is my tax return delayed beyond the normal timeframe?

-The IRS knows this is a desperate time for taxpayers and is assuring that they will continue to do everything they can to help.
-They will continue to deliver tax refunds to people as fast as possible, with an average of more than 1 million refunds being issued every day to the nation’s taxpayers.
+The IRS knows this is a desperate time for taxpayers and is committed to continuing to help in any way possible.
+They will continue to issue tax refunds to the public as quickly as possible, with an average of over one million tax refunds issued to taxpayers across the country each day.

 How long will I see this refund status?